tushar-c23/PageReplacement_Algorithms/README.md

 1. Least Recently Used (LRU)
 2. Most Recently Used (MRU)

+## Some Useful Information
+- The reference string is randomly generated using a seed value.
+This seed value is generated using the current time.
+So, the reference string will be different every time the program is run.
+- The user can provide 3 values as command line arguments.
+These values are:
+    1. Maximum frame size
+    2. Maximum page array size (the maximum number of pages in the reference string)
+    3. Flag

+### Flags
+- **sf**: Fixed reference string for each call as the frame size increments.
+- **sr**: Random reference string for each call as the frame size increments.

 ## How to run
 1. Clone the repository
 2. Run the following commands in the terminal to compile the code: